ChALkeR/whinings/Instant-messaging.md

  * No centralized servers.
  * Users should have their private/public keys, stored at each device.
 Those should be unique per user device, no need to copy them («device» here and below is actually a user profile on a PC, a phone, or any other hardware device).
- * No profile «copying» between devices, they should just acknowledge each other as being the same virtual account and start syncing their state (logs, contacts).
+ * No profile «copying» between devices, they should just acknowledge each other as being the same virtual account and start syncing their state (logs, contacts), and promote each other as an alternative device to other people's contact list.
  * Any message to any user device gets copied to all their devices as soon as they get online.
  * An ability to «untrust» a device from other devices is needed — for removed or stolen devices.
  * No «offline» messages technically, but they are not blocking — Alice could write anything to Bob at any time — it's queued on Alice device, once that Alice device gets online — it's copied to all Alice devices that are online, once any Bob device gets online — it's copied there, once any other Bob devices get onlined — it's copied there from Alice or Bob devices.